donmiguel-stack/retrovault/README.md

 ### The easy way — double-click and play

-Every download ships two launchers.
-Double-click the one for your computer:
+**Unzip the download first** — the launcher has to run from inside the extracted folder, not from the zip itself.
+Then double-click the one for your computer:

 | | |
 | --- | --- |